AseemLab/Navigation-for-Fire-Alert-System/README.md

 ---

-*For technical inquiries or collaboration opportunities, please contact the project author or the University of Bath engineering department.*
+*For technical inquiries or collaboration opportunities, please contact the project author.*